Chris44442/de10nano/README.md

 # DE10-Nano Cyclone V SoC example design for rapid prototyping

 FPGA designs are notorious for being slow to deploy.
 Utilizing the power of embedded Linux, SD card flash memory, the HPS FPGA Manager, (and optional High Level Synthesis tools) we can drastically reduce the time to deploy and test new FPGA designs.
-This time, mainly due to its popularity and amiable pricetag, the target of choice is the Terasic DE10-Nano Cyclone V SoC board Revision C. This repo provides the necessary sources and tools to build a system on which you can rapidly prototype and test new FPGA designs.
+This time, mainly due to its popularity and amiable pricetag, the target of choice is the Terasic DE10-Nano Cyclone V SoC board Revision C. This repository provides the necessary sources and tools to build a system on which you can rapidly prototype and test new FPGA designs.

 ## Dependencies

 You will need:
-- Host PC with any Linux distro that can run Quartus (tested with Ubuntu 22.04)
+- Host PC with your favourite Linux distro that can run Quartus (tested with Ubuntu 22.04)
-- Quartus std or Lite for the FPGA design compilation (tested with 22.1)
+- Quartus Standard or Lite for the FPGA design compilation (tested with 22.1 Lite)

 For the target hardware you need:
 - The DE10-Nano board itself (tested with Revision C)